Flaudz/CatjaJS/README.md

 ## What will be easier to work with in CatjaJS?

-### Feauters that will be easier to add to your project
+### Features that will be easier to add to your project
 - You can add a slideshow in your project with one line of javascript.

-- You can also add lazyloading to your slideshow with one line of javascript.
+- You can also add popup effect with one line of javascript.

-- And you can also add a chromecast feauter with one line of javascript.
+- And you can also add a chromecast feature with one line of javascript.

 ### Effects you can add to your project with CatjaJS
 - You can add a hover rainbow effect on your picturs with one line of javascript.